Codecademy/docs/content/go/concepts/composition/composition.md

 Composition is a very strong technique for making complex structures and objects as a developer.
 Problems are broken down into smaller parts, and then managed in a structured way.
 The result is something that is efficient, maintainable, and flexible.
 (All important for solving problems!)

 When designing software, it's important to consider the composition of the components we create and how they fit together to form a larger system.
-By adopting a compositional approach, we can create software that is flexible, scalable, and easy to maintain over time.
+By adopting a compositional approach, software is created that is flexible, scalable, and easy to maintain over time.